Photography - NATIONAL PARKS is a subsection of Photography

 NATIONAL PARKS (Photography)

 The US National Parks are a treasure.
 Each National Park had to be established by an act of the United States Congress.
 The first one was Yellowstone National Park, whose establishment was signed into law by President Ulysses Grant in 1872.
-There are a total of 60 of them, and here are a few of them that we have visited so far.
-I hope to visit and photograph many more in the future.
+There are a total of 60 of them, a handful of which have visited so far.
+By this time, we'd have done many more, were it not for COVID-19.

-Hiking and photography do not always go hand in hand.
-When in conflict, hiking always gets the priority.
+For me, hiking and photography do not mix well.
+When in conflict, hiking always gets preference.
 That's what had happened with Grand Teton NP, which we had visited in the summer of 2018.
-The hiking was awesome, so I didn't take any pictures that qualified for this section.
-However, I'll post "memory" pictures from Grand Teton in the "Hiking and Traveling" section.
+The hiking was awesome, so I didn't take any "hobby" photos.
+However, I'll post some great "memory" pictures from Grand Teton in the "Hiking and Traveling" section.

 ARCHES NATIONAL PARK, UTAH

 After a long hike, and right before arriving at the next attraction, I happened to look back.
 It was high noon - with arguably the worst possible lighting conditions for photography.
 The god of photography must have meant well, and provided me with this awesome cloud formation to use as the backdrop.

 The Three Gossips (in the background)

 A partial view of the The Parade of Elephants.

 This is the largest, and probably the most diverse, National Park in the 48 contiguous States.
 I only have one picture from this National Park because in my one and only visit the priority was on hiking (over photography).
 But we have every intention to go back in the future....